grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/01 shared-iterations.md

 If the **time to complete** a number of test iterations is your concern, this executor should perform best.

 An example use case is for quick performance tests in the developement build cycle.
 As developers make changes, they might run the test against the local code to test for performance regressions.
-Thus the executor works well with a _shift-left_ policy, where emphasizes testing performance early in the development cycle when the cost of a fix is lowest.
+Thus the executor works well with a _shift-left_ policy, where emphasizes testing performance early in the development cycle, when the cost of a fix is lowest.

 ## Example

-In this example, we'll execute 200 total iterations shared by 10 VUs with a maximum duration of 30 seconds.
+The following example schedules 200 total iterations shared by 10 VUs with a maximum test duration of 30 seconds.

 <CodeGroup labels={[ "shared-iters.js" ]} lineNumbers={[true]}>